Skip to main content

 • Gravity bag set up

-2. Wash your hands with soap and water, dry thoroughly.
+2. Wash your hands with soap and water and dry them thoroughly.
 Apply gloves if needed.

-4. Mix irrigating solution per orders from healthcare provider.
+3. Mix the irrigation solution according to orders from your healthcare provider.

-5. Apply lubricant to catheter and insert clean catheter into ACE stoma
+5. Apply lubricant to the catheter and insert the clean catheter into the ACE stoma.

 6. Connect the catheter into the fitting on the gravity bag.

-7. Open the clamp and allow the enema solution to run in.
+7. Open the clamp and allow the irrigation solution to run in.
 (Note: Rapid irrigations may cause cramping.
 Cramping and gas may also occur if air gets into the bowel.
-If you experience cramping, slow down the irrigation and make sure the solution is not too cold).
+If you experience cramping, slow down the irrigation and make sure the solution is not too cold.)

-8. Once the entire enema solution bag is empty, close the clamp.
+8. Once the entire irrigation solution bag is empty, close the clamp.

 9. Disconnect the irrigation system.
-Remove catheter from ACE stoma.
+Remove the catheter from the ACE stoma.

 10. Wait for the irrigation results to occur (30-40 minutes).
 Massaging the abdomen firmly from left to right may help the bowel move faster.

-11. Rinse the gravity bag well with warm water and wash with soap and water.
-Allow to air dry before storing.
+11. Rinse the gravity bag well with warm water and wash it with soap and water.
+Allow the gravity bag to air dry before storing it.

 12. Immediately after using the connecting tube, rinse it with warm tap water, then wash it with antibacterial soap and hot water.